Dieniss/mikrotik-ipsec-lab/README.md

 ### 2. `EFI Network...` / `Time out`

-The VM falls through to PXE boot because no bootable media was found — the CD/DVD device had *Connect at power on* ticked but *Connected* unticked, so it was never attached to the running VM. **Fix:** tick *Connected*, then power-cycle.
+The VM falls through to PXE boot because no bootable media was found: the CD/DVD device had *Connect at power on* ticked but *Connected* unticked, so it was never attached to the running VM. **Fix:** tick *Connected*, then power-cycle.

 ### 3. RouterOS has no IP after installation

 `/ip address print` returns nothing and WinBox can't reach the router by address.
-Not a fault — RouterOS has no DHCP client enabled out of the box, and no default addressing. **Fix:** assign statically, or `/ip dhcp-client add interface=ether1 disabled=no`.
+Not a fault: RouterOS has no DHCP client enabled out of the box, and no default addressing. **Fix:** assign statically, or `/ip dhcp-client add interface=ether1 disabled=no`.
 WinBox's *Neighbors* tab discovers routers by MAC and works before any IP exists.

 ### 4. Address overlap with the VMware host

-VMware assigns the host's virtual adapters the `.1` of each host-only subnet — the same addresses used for the router LAN/WAN interfaces.
+VMware assigns the host's virtual adapters the `.1` of each host-only subnet, the same addresses used for the router LAN/WAN interfaces.
 Worth knowing before diagnosing a management address that stops responding: check for an overlap before blaming the router.

 ### 5. `Destination net unreachable` from the local gateway

-The reply comes from `192.168.10.1` — the router is actively answering *"I have no route"*, not silently dropping.
+The reply comes from `192.168.10.1`: the router is actively answering *"I have no route"*, not silently dropping.
 It only knows its two connected subnets. **Fix:** static routes for the remote LAN on both routers.

 This is where **routing asymmetry** bites.
 Outbound works with no extra config because the destination (`10.0.0.2`) is a directly connected network.
-The *return* packet is addressed to `192.168.10.10`, a network the far router has never heard of — so either both directions need routes, or `srcnat` must rewrite the source so replies come back to an address the far side already knows.
+The *return* packet is addressed to `192.168.10.10`, a network the far router has never heard of, so either both directions need routes, or `srcnat` must rewrite the source so replies come back to an address the far side already knows.

 ### 6. DNAT rule silently doing nothing